Systemic Discrimination in De-Risking

 While anyone can be de-banked, Muslim Canadians are hit hardest.

-• Donation platforms have pulled services, cutting off funding flows and delaying aid to orphans, refugees, and families in crisis.
+Donation platforms have pulled services, cutting off funding flows and delaying aid to orphans, refugees, and families in crisis.

-What Happens When You’re De-Banked?
+What Happens When You Are De-Banked?

 Most get no appeal, no explanation, and no recourse.
+The financial consequences are devastating:

-Charities can't move funds to deliver aid on time
+Muslim-led and humanitarian charities can't move funds to deliver aid on time

 Personal accounts are closed, affecting mortgages, business operations, and basic transactions